Skip navigation menu

 As a Planning Commissioner for Truckee, Jason prepares for each hearing by meeting with both project supporters and opponents.
 Jason brings a background as a Community Organizer, and he believes elected leaders should always focus on listening to the community first.

-Build a vibrant community
+Build a vibrant, welcoming community

 Local Economy